agarwalvipin/open_cfa/LOS/Equity/Reading 46.md

 2.  **Higher Growth Rate (g)** $\\rightarrow$ Higher P/E
 3.  **Lower Required Return ($k_e$)** (i.e., lower risk) $\\rightarrow$ Higher P/E

-> **⭐ CFA Exam Tip:** This is a crucial concept.
+> **⭐ <mark>EXAM TIP:</mark>:** This is a crucial concept.
 The exam will test you on *why* one company deserves a higher multiple than another.
 The answer will always lie in its fundamentals: higher expected growth, a better payout policy, or lower perceived risk.

 -----